Graduate Student FAQ

 The SAS office provides a number of support groups, including an ongoing ADHD support group as well as a Neurodiversity Support Group.
 Students can also connect through organizations on campus, watch for announcements, and contact SAS about a particular areas of interest.
 SAS is also interested in partnering with students who want to raise awareness and share ideas about speakers or events to bring to the campus.
 There are some ongoing effort by student groups that we can share.
 Let us know if and how we can help students get connected.

 Contact SAS immediately to discuss the situation.
 SAS may assist by adjusting services or supporting students in advocacy efforts.
-Referrals to a Graduate School dean, CAPS or other resources may be helpful as well.
+Referrals to a Graduate School dean, Counseling and Psychological Services (CAPS) or other resources may be helpful as well.